-I am a second-to-third-year PhD student of CMU SCS Computer Science Department
+I am a third-year PhD student of CMU SCS Computer Science Department

 , co-advised by Zico Kolter

 .
 My research area is machine learning, and I am deeply interested in bridging the gap between machine learning theory and applications.
 Recently I am mainly focusing on the distribution shift problem, where the data distribution on which the model is trained is different from the testing data distribution, a very common scenario in practice.
 Related topics include domain adaptaion, continual learning, algorithmic fairness, semi-supervised learning and self-supervised learning.
 In addition, I am also interested in the general optimization and generalization theory.